HorusXIV/HPCP_Assignment/src/multiGPU/Report.md

 #### Conclusion
 The measurements show that the new memory‑handling logic has a lower average wall time per image than the old implementation.
 The t‑test yields a p‑value of $$3.671\mathrm{e}{-08}$$, which is far below the significance level of 0.05, leading to rejection of the null hypothesis.
 This indicates a statistically significant difference in wall time between the two implementations, with the new memory‑handling logic being faster.

+## Wrapup and Restoring Vendor Parity
+This lead to great results.
+So to finalize and check my result I read a bit into the Science behind the Differential Emission measure (DEM) and found that results are expected to be somewhere between 10^20 and 10^26.
+However My results were somwhere in the Range of 10^80.

 ## Summary